-At the Visitor’s Center, we were given a free map of scenic drives which are also great for spotting area wildlife.
+At the Visitor’s Center, we received a free map of scenic drives.
+Along with great mountain scenery, these drives are also great for spotting area wildlife.
 One of the top picks for wildlife sighting is Gros Ventre Road.
 On this road we spotted 2 moose!
 Seeing any wildlife upclose is a really unique experience, especially for anyone coming from the city.
-We also drove along another road called Elk Refuge Road, which was supposed to be a hotspot for sheep sightings.
+We also took a drive along Elk Refuge Road (supposedly a hotspot for sheep sightings).
 Unfortunately, we did not see any sheep, however, we did see plenty of elk running in the distance!

 A few photos from our drive!